fhsuae/miniproject2AlexanderEscobedo/README.md

 Miniproject 2 Data Analysis
 ## Description

+This program uses Pandas to perform analysis on datasets to answer the following questions:

+How many movies have a rating of 8.5 or higher?

+What is the distribution of adults by gender?

+What is the age distribution of individuals in the dataset?

-This program will use pandas to perform analysis on data sets to answer questions.
-The program will provide a graph for each of the three data sets and automatically saves them in the charts/ folder.
+For each dataset, the program generates a graph using Matplotlib and automatically saves the charts as PNG files in the charts/ folder.
 ## Getting Started

 ### Dependencies